-If you scored a perfect 2400 on the SAT or 36 on the ACT, most colleges will be easy to get into.
-For below average students, schools that have high admission rates and low requirements will be easy colleges to get into.
+If you scored a perfect 1600 on the SAT or a full 36 on the ACT, most colleges will be easy to get into.
+For below-average students, schools that have high admission rates and low requirements will be easy colleges to get into.

-|Dixie State College of Utah||Saint George||UT||100%|
+|Dixie State University||Saint George||UT||100%|

 |Granite State College||Concord||NH||100%|

-|Oklahoma State University - Oklahoma City||Oklahoma City||OK||100%|
+|Montana State University — Billings||Billings||MT||100%|

-|University of Maryland - University College||Adelphi||MD||100%|
+|University of Maryland University College||Adelphi||MD||100%|